KittiKovacs/Quahog_Bulletin-MS3/README.md

 ## The Online Bulletin Board of the fictional city of Quahog

-The purpose of the project is to create an online platform for the citizens and the council to post ideas, announcements or advertisements to- much like a real-life bulletin board.

-My aim with the project is to create a full stack site that allows users to Create, Edit, Read and Delete data in a way that's easily manageable for all users as well as giving them a great user experience.
+The aim with the project is to create a full stack site that allows users to Create, Edit, Read and Delete data in a way that's easily manageable for all users as well as giving them a great user experience.

 Please see the link to the live page below: